chimera-linux/dinit-chimera/README.md

 option like:

 ```
-# dinit-mount-supervise --no-supervise --from /dev/sda1 --to /mnt
+# dinit-mount-supervise --no-supervise --from /dev/sda1 --to /mnt --type ext4
 ```

 In this case, the process will exit (with an appropriate exit code) as soon